chunchewen/zibbcp/README.md

 Author: Chun-Che Wen, Nathaniel Baker, Rajib Paul, Elizabeth Hill, Kelly Hunt, Hong Li, Kevin Gray, and Brian Neelon

 This repository includes the simulation for the manuscript submitted in Statistics in Medicine.
-The script is the simulation for the zero-inflated beta-binomial (ZIBB) mixed model with the group-specific changepoints.
+The R script (ZIBBCP-Simulation-N500.R) is the simulation for the zero-inflated beta-binomial (ZIBB) mixed model with the group-specific changepoints.
 The ZIBB mixed model can accommodate bounded and discrete data with overdispersion, repeated measures, and zero inflation.
 The group-specific changepoint can capture the dynamic change in treatment efficacy.
+Two group-specific changepoints are included in both the binary and BB components of the zero-inflated model.

 This simulation includes the data generation, MCMC algorithm (Gibbs+MH steps), figures, traceplots.